Click Here to Print Food-Free Activities Article

 Back to FAST index

-Food Allergy Survivors Together Handbook and Food Allergy Survivors Together Journal both also contain activities that people can do alone or with friends...none involving food!
+Food Allergy Survivors Together Handbook and Food Allergy Survivors Together Journal (the journal is no longer in print) both also contain activities that people can do alone or with friends . . . none involving food!
 Both books are recommended for those days when you feel food is too much of a focus or need a little pick-me-up.
-This article is from the Food Allergy Survivors Together website; http://www.angelfire.com/mi/FAST
+This article is from the Food Allergy Survivors Together website; https://www.angelfire.com/mi/FAST